Adesoyin/DEC-Launchpad_Linux/README.md

 ## Automating the Pipeline with Cron Jobs

-In automating the pipeline, cron job was created to perform the task.
-The command below was run to launch the cron;
+In automating the pipeline, a cron job was created to perform the task.
+The command below was used to launch cron:

     crontab -e